Question of Gravity

 Question of Gravity is an adventure for fantasy role-playing games published by Mayfair Games in 1982.

 Contents

-Question of Gravity is a scenario for character levels 2-5, a dungeon adventure.
-The dungeon and a nearby village are described.
-The adventure is advertised as also suitable for use with Dungeons & Dragons and Tunnels & Trolls.
+Question of Gravity is an adventure scenario designed for player characters of levels 2-5, which details a dungeon and a village located near the dungeon.
+The adventure is intended for Dungeons & Dragons and Tunnels & Trolls.

 Publication history

 Question of Gravity was written by Jerome Mooney, with a cover by Janny Wurts, and was published by Mayfair Games in 1982 as a 24-page book.

 Reception

 Lawrence Schick in his book Heroic Worlds describes the dungeon as "a bizarre Escherlike cubical structure".